John-Titor/os9-m68k-ports/README.md

     $ makdir SYS
     $ chd SYS
-    $ z -b
+    $ kermit -ri
-    Receiving...
-    **B0100000027fed4

-and send `dist/archives/osk_sys.zip` with your terminal program.
+and send `dist/archives/osk_sys.zip` using the Kermit protocol with your terminal program.
 At 19200bps this will take about a minute.
 When the upload completes, unpack the archive.
-Note the use of the `-a` option to convert text file line endings to OS-9
+Note the use of the `-a` option to convert text file line endings to OS-9 format:
-format:

     $ unzip -a osk_sys.zip
     ...